adityathebe/kathmandu-university-cs-notes/COMP 484/Instance Based Learning/Radial Basis Functions/Readme.md

 - RBFN is a type of artificial neural network like Multilayer Perceptron.
 It has three layers : input layer, a single hidden layer and an output layer.
 - RBFN is named so because it uses radial basis functions as the activation functions.
--The output of the network is a linear combination of radial basis functions of the inputs and neuron parameters.
+- The output of the network is a linear combination of radial basis functions of the inputs and neuron parameters.
 - Even though the approximated function F(x) is a global approximation to f(x), the contribution from each of the value of kernel function (K<sub>*u*</sub>) is localized to a region nearby he point x<sub>*u*</sub>. x<sub>*u*</sub> is one of the instances (training example).
 - Some of its uses are function approximation, classification, and time series prediction.